Thousands of Irish could have Hemochromatosis, a condition that causes too much iron in the blood and can be quite serious.

 Genetic Celtic disease

-Hemochromatosis, which can only be uncovered with a proper blood test, is a genetic condition which causes people to absorb excessive amounts of dietary iron, leading in time to serious organ damage.
+Hemochromatosis, which can only be uncovered with a proper blood test, is a genetic condition that causes people to absorb excessive amounts of dietary iron, leading in time to serious organ damage.
 The disease is especially prevalent among the Irish and other Celtic people.

 One-fifth of people in Ireland carry the genes to develop the condition.